-Tennis: Under the weather Djokovic staves off Cilic challenge
+Tennis-Under the weather Djokovic staves off Cilic challenge

 When in more peril at break point down at 3-3, he delivered an amazing game-saving backhand at full stretch, which perhaps helped break Cilic’s spirit as he squandered the next game before succumbing in two hours and 11 minutes.

-Federer, in stark contrast, was hardly stretched at all in despatching Nishikori, beating the Japanese for a sixth straight time while not dropping serve.
+Federer, in stark contrast, was hardly stretched in despatching Nishikori, beating the Japanese for a sixth straight time while not dropping serve.

-He did, though, offer a few glimpses of his very best, which will be needed to beat Djokovic in their 47th meeting on Saturday.
+He did, though, offer glimpses of his very best, which will be needed to beat Djokovic in their 47th meeting on Saturday.

+“I know Novak’s on a hot streak so I think it’s going to be tough.
+But nevertheless I think I’ve got nothing to lose,” Federer said.

-Earlier, Russian Karen Khachanov pulled off one of the big surprises of the tournament when he outplayed top young gun Alexander Zverev 6-1 6-2 to reach the other semi against Dominic Thiem, who beat defending champion Jack Sock 4-6 6-4 6-4.
+Earlier, Russian Karen Khachanov pulled off one of the surprises of the tournament when he outplayed top young gun Alexander Zverev 6-1 6-2 to reach the other semi against Dominic Thiem, who beat defending champion Jack Sock 4-6 6-4 6-4.

 Khachanov, at 22 another of the sport’s brightest prospects, took ruthless advantage of the 21-year-old German’s physical struggles as Zverev, battling with shoulder trouble, needed a medical time out in the first set at 4-1 down.

-The Muscovite deserved all the credit for the quality of his power game, however, as he broke the world number five’s serve six times in 70 minutes to set up a date with Austrian Thiem, who beat champion Jack Sock 4-6 6-4 6-4.
+The Muscovite deserved all the credit for the quality of his power game, however, as he broke the world number five’s serve six times in 70 minutes.

-Sock had made an unexpected return to form after a wretched year since his surprise Paris triumph but his renaissance was ended when Thiem fought from a set down to take control in a tough two-and-a-quarter hour duel.

 The day’s action in Paris ensured that Cilic and Thiem are now guaranteed the last two of eight places on offer for the ATP Finals in London this month.